-Also, there is a damage deposit of $250.00 applied to a reservation.
+There is an additional damage deposit of $250.00 applied to a reservation.
 This is refundable as long as nothing is damaged.
 Liability insurance is required for events.

 Note: Saint John's church is a historic building, built in the 1850's and has no ADA (Americans Disability Act) accessibility.
 There are no restrooms, heaters or air conditioners located in the church either.

-If you would like to make an appointment to view one of the churches or receive a Wedding Packet please contact the park Special Event Coordinator at (530) 295-2174 or firstname.lastname@example.org.
+If you would like to make an appointment to view St. John's or receive a Wedding Packet, please contact the park Special Event Coordinator at (530) 295-2174 or email@example.com.
 Or, you may visit the Gold Discovery Park Association's website (our non-profit organization) to download our wedding packet.